-Course Credits Credit distribution of the course Eligibility Pre-requisite of

-title & Lecture Tutorial Practical/ criteria the course

-Code Practice (if any)

-Reliability 4 3 0 1 Class XII knowledge of
+Course Credits Credit distribution of the course Eligibility Pre-requisite of title & Lecture Tutorial Practical/ criteria the course Code Practice (if any) Reliability Theory 4 3 0 1 Class XII pass with Mathematics knowledge of probability distributions

-Theory pass with probability

-Mathematics distributions

 - To describe the theoretical aspects of reliability along with their application area. - To determine the growth in the mean life and/or the reliability of units during their research, engineering and development phase.